txhammer68/qml/webapps.md

 ## Python Qt Apps
 Use python to create webapps for your favorite websites, Netflix, Facebook, Instagram, G-mail, etc...
 The qml webengine view isolates the web site from your normal web browswer, so cookies, trackers are not in your default web profile.
+Create QML apps with python front end, such as weather,news,sports.
-Each app has its own profile and security settings, stored in ~/.config/WebAppName
+Each app has its own profile and security settings, stored in ~/.local/share/WebAppName

     * Qt Apps
         * Weather